Video-Nomad/gs-curvetools-docs/docs/source/uv-editor.rst

 Lambert with PNG, JPG/JPEG or TIF/TIFF (LZW or No Compression) texture file is recommended.
 TGA (24bit and no RLE) is also supported.

-Supported Maya materials: Lambert, Blinn, Phong, PhongE, Standard Surface
+Supported Maya materials: Lambert, Blinn, Phong, PhongE, Standard Surface.

 Simply connect Out Color of Diffuse File to Color of the Lambert and Out Transparency to Transparency (or BaseColor and Opacity for Standard Surface).